Nejcc/laravel-querylayer/README.md

 ## Code Style

-This package follows the [PSR-12](https://www.php-fig.org/psr/psr-12/) coding standard and the [PSR-4](https://www.php-fig.org/psr/psr-4/) autoloading standard.

-To format your code, you can use Laravel Pint:
+This package follows the [PSR-12](https://www.php-fig.org/psr/psr-12/) coding standard.
+Format your code using Laravel Pint:

 ```bash
 # Format all files